Trade account

 Introduction

 If you live with other family members or housemates, then you should know what it’s like to share a bathroom with them.
-It could be a bit burdensome at times, especially when everyone decides that they need to shower at the same time.
+However, as you'll well know, it can be a bit burdensome at times, especially when everyone decides that they need to shower at the same time!

 Fortunately, there’s a simple solution to the toilet shortage crisis in your home.
-If you read the title, you’ll know that the simple answer is to build an additional bathroom right home.
+If you read the title, you’ll know that the simple answer is to build an additional bathroom in your home.
 Overwhelming?

-A big factor here is the en suite bathroom cost.
-An en suite bathroom has been made popular, since generally the minimum space needed for a new en suite bathroom is quite easily found within the floor plans of your existing master bedroom.
+The big factor here is the en suite bathroom cost.
+An en suite bathroom is a popular choice since, generally, the minimum space needed for a new en suite bathroom is quite easily found within the floor plans of your existing master bedroom.
 An en suite directly helps your house appreciate with value, and an adjoining bathroom with a shower room is often the joy of a homeowner.

 Orchard Derwent round compact close coupled toilet with luxury slim soft close seat